s-heins/articles/git/02 Working with Collaborators/Branching-and-Remotes.md

 ## Working with remotes

 All we have for now is our changes on our own machine.
-Anything that we commit will not be lost as long as our machine is working, but we can't share it with anyone else easily nor will it be safe if our device decides to stop working.
+Anything that we commit will not be lost as long as our machine is working, but we can't share it with anyone else easily nor will it be safe if our device decides to stop working (as they tend to do in the most inopportune moments).

 ### Creating a remote repository